 Source: Statistics Indonesia

-Vulnerable employment (unpaid workers and own-account workers) for both men and women is rather high in Indonesia compared to developed countries and its regional peers.
-For Indonesian men this number reaches around 60 percent of the country's total male employment force during the last decade, while this number is around 70 percent for women.
-Many that fall in the category of vulnerable employment belong to the informal sector.
+Vulnerable employment (unpaid workers and own-account workers) for both men and women is rather high in Indonesia compared to developed countries and regional peers.
+For Indonesian men the figure has been around 60 percent of the country's total male employment force during the last decade, while the figure is around 70 percent for women.
+Most people that fall in the category of vulnerable employment belong to the informal sector.